-Nature of CE and Placements (24M)
+Nature of Clinical Education and Placements (24M)

-Clinical experience is educational in nature.
-No student may be paid for their clinical experience hours.
+Clinical experience (CE) is educational in nature.
 Students may not be considered as a replacement to certified or licensed health care professionals.

 Placements are not made in a preferential, prejudicial, or discriminatory manner (30).
-Per the college nondiscrimination policy, North Central College is committed to maintaining a positive learning, working, social and residential environment.
+Per the college non-discrimination policy, North Central College is committed to maintaining a positive learning, working, social and residential environment.
 The College and MAT program do not discriminate or allow harassment on the basis of race, color, religion, ethnicity, national origin, sex, gender identity, gender expression, age, marital status, citizenship, mental or physical disability status, sexual orientation, pregnancy or parenting, order of protection status, military or veteran status, genetic information, unfavorable military discharge (except dishonorable discharges) or any other characteristic protected by law in admission and access to, and treatment and employment in, its educational programs and activities.
 In pursuit of this end, the MAT program will not place any student at a clinical site that discriminates on any of the above listed bases.
 Students who discriminate against others of a protected class may face dismissal.
 Students who feel they have experienced discrimination in a clinical setting should communicate that to the clinical education coordinator or program director.

-Students may discuss their preferences for clinical placements with the Clinical Education Coordinator who may take preferences into account.
+Students may discuss their preferences for clinical placements with the Clinical Education Coordinator who may consider preferences.
 However, the primary determinant of clinical placements will be educational opportunities appropriate for the student at the time of placement.